SrIruma/Spacerocks/README.md

 ## License

-This project is licensed under the [Spacerocks Dual License](LICENSE.md).
-Please see the [LICENSE.md](LICENSE.md) file for more details.
+This project is licensed under the [LignityLabs Dual License](license.md).
+Please see the [LICENSE.md](license.md) file for more details.